 ’ I remain, dear father, your dutiful son,

-This interesting letter was read by his parents with tears of joy; indeed, from this time till their son was fifteen years old, he gave them neither trouble nor anxiety, excepting twice—namely, when he took the measles, and when he fought with another boy, and came home with a black eye.
+His parents read this interesting letter with tears of joy.
+Indeed, from this time till their son was fifteen years old, he gave them neither trouble nor anxiety, excepting twice—namely, when he took the measles, and when he fought with another boy, and came home with a black eye.

-At fifteen, he was apprenticed to his father, and during his apprenticeship, his career was as brilliant as could have been desired.
+At fifteen, he was apprenticed to his father.
+And during his apprenticeship, his career was as brilliant as could have been desired.
 Of course, he liked to be well dressed, which his mother felt to be the natural consequence of his good looks.
-He also liked now and then to spend an afternoon in the parks, looking about him, which his father was glad of; for with such powers of observation as he was endowed with it was highly desirable that he should not be without opportunity for exercising them.
+He also liked now and then to spend an afternoon in the parks, looking about him, which his father was glad of with such powers of observation as he was endowed with.
+It was highly desirable that he should not be without opportunity for exercising them.

 A few days after the birth of this last, his father died, leaving him the braziery business, and four thousand pounds in the funds.
 Mr Smith was a kind son.
 His mother lived with him, and her old age was cheered by the sight of his honours, worth, and talents.
 About this time he took out a patent for a new kind of poker, and in the same year, his fellow-citizens showed their sense of his deserts by making him an alderman of London.

-His eldest son being now able to take charge of the shop and business, Mr Smith resolved to travel for a month or two.
-He accordingly went to Ramsgate, where he enjoyed much intellectual pleasure in the prospect of the glorious ocean, and the fine vessels which continually appeared in the offing.
+His eldest son now able to take charge of the shop and business, Mr Smith resolved to travel for a month or two.
+Accordingly, he went to Ramsgate, where he enjoyed much intellectual pleasure in the prospect of the glorious ocean, and the fine vessels which continually appeared in the offing.

-Some years after Mr Smith’s return he was elected churchwarden for the parish of Cripplegate, and performed the duties of that situation with great satisfaction to the inhabitants, heading the subscription to the starving Irish with a donation of £5.
+Some years after Mr Smith’s return he was elected churchwarden for the parish of Cripplegate.
+He performed the duties of that situation with great satisfaction to the inhabitants, heading the subscription to the starving Irish with a donation of £5.
 In the same year he gave £10 to the Middlesex Hospital.

-‘It was not till he reached his sixty-eighth year that Mr Smith retired from the premises and the sphere he had so long adorned.
-He then gave up the business to his sons, and retired with his wife to a pleasant residence on Stamford Hill.
+‘It was not till he reached his sixty-eighth year.
+That Mr Smith retired from the premises and the sphere he had so long adorned.
+He then gave up the business to his sons.
+Then retired with his wife to a pleasant residence on Stamford Hill.

 He retained his superior faculties to the last; for, at the time when there was so much stir about the Nineveh Marbles, he went, though very infirm, to see them, and, with his usual sound sense, remarked that they did not answer his expectations: as there was so much marble in the country, and also Derbyshire spar, he wondered that Government had not new articles manufactured, instead of sending abroad for old things which were cracked already.